kennygrant/web-programming-in-go/errors.md

 * Do handle errors, never use _ to ignore them (rarely you can may it to ignore other vars)
 * Do handle errors as close to the point of error as possible
 * Do store information about the problem (using custom types if necessary)
-* In a web application, inform the user of exactly what went wrong - don't tell them 'Internal Server Error'
+* In a web application, inform the user of exactly what went wrong - don't tell them 'Internal Server Error', tell them 'Your date needs to be in the format 2010-12-31'.

 ### Panic is not for errors